cx-pan/blogcode/source/_posts/Atomic-Habits-by-James-Clear.md

 ## 2.2 The best way to start a new habit
 an implementation intention, which is a plan you make beforehand about when and where to act.
 That is, how you intend to implement a particular habit.

-Many people think they lack motivation when what they really lack is clarity.
+Many people think they lack motivation when what they really lack is **clarity**.

 The simple way to apply this strategy to your habits is to fill out this sentence:
 I will [BEHAVIOR] at [TIME] in [LOCATION].Meditation.
 I will meditate for one minute at 7 a.m. in my kitchen.
-**Studying.** I will study Spanish for twenty minutes at 6 p.m. in my bedroom.Exercise.
+**Studying.** I will study Spanish for twenty minutes at 6 p.m. in my bedroom.
+**Exercise**.
 I will exercise for one hour at 5 p.m. in my local gym.
 **Marriage**.
 I will make my partner a cup of tea at 8 a.m. in the kitchen.

 Give your habits a time and a space to live in the world.
 The goal is to make the time and location so obvious that, with enough repetition, you get an urge to do the right thing at the right time, even if you can’t say why.